bootcamp-s17/world-tour/instructions.md

   location (string)
   Eloquent's default timestamps

+7. Seed your tables with data.
+Consult 'database-hints.md' if you need help.

-7. Create a Stop model.
+8. Create a Stop model.
 Remember that stops belongTo tours.
+Test it in tinker.

-8. Create a Tour model.
+9. Create a Tour model.
 Remember that a tour hasMany stops.
+Test it in tinker.

-9. Create StopsController resource controller (-r flag).
+10. Create StopsController resource controller (-r flag).

-10. Create a ToursController resource controller (-r flag).
+11. Create a ToursController resource controller (-r flag).

-11. Create a resource route in routes/web.php for /stops and assign StopsController to it.
+12. Create a resource route in routes/web.php for /stops and assign StopsController to it.

-12. Create a resource route in routes/web.php for /tours and assign ToursController to it.
+13. Create a resource route in routes/web.php for /tours and assign ToursController to it.

-13. Seed your tables with data.
-Use the

 14. Begin working on the functions in StopsController and ToursController.
-You may create temporary